 Now that you know where you are, you must create a unified team that understands where you want to go.
 Aligning your mission, vision and values into one consistent path will guide your entire organization toward reaching common goals.

-Shift your foundational thinking toward achieving results based on the following planning tools:
+Shift your foundational thinking toward achieving results based on the following strategic planning tools:

 - Strategic anchors: Identify the core values that will guide every decision that you make.
 A set of strategic anchors keeps your team focused on the most crucial objectives.